microsoft/debug-adapter-protocol/specification.md

      * A memory reference to a location appropriate for this result.
      * For pointer type eval results, this is generally a reference to the
      * memory address contained in the pointer.
-     * This attribute should be returned by a debug adapter if corresponding
+     * This attribute may be returned by a debug adapter if corresponding
      * capability `supportsMemoryReferences` is true.
      */
     memoryReference?: string;